William Hardin Harrison: Awards and decorations

 Among his military decorations, Harrison was awarded the Army Distinguished Service Medal, Bronze Star Medal, the Meritorious Service Medal, Joint Service Commendation Medal, and the Army Commendation Medal.
 He was awarded Order of National Security Merit Cheonsu Medal by the Republic of South Korea.
 Harrison earned the Combat Infantryman Badge, Master Parachutist Badge, and the Air Assault Badge.
 He also received Korean and Canadian parachutist badges.

 In 1977, Harrison was inducted into the Officer Candidate School Hall of Honor at the National Infantry Museum.

 Post-military life

 Harrison turned to civic service after his retirement.
 He was a key figure in the incorporation of Lakewood, Washington, and served as the new city's first mayor.
+He served as Mayor of Lakewood from 1995 through 2003, and finished serving the City Council in 2005.

 In 2015, the new headquarters of the 7th Infantry Division, Harrison Hall, was named for Harrison.
 Also in 2015, the Clover Park School District named the Lt.
 General William H. Harrison Preparatory School after Harrison.